JulianKahnert/blog/Content/posts/2018-03-03--pdf-archiver.md

 tags: pdfarchiver
 ---

-Let's be honest: sorting documents is painful, no matter if you try it with analogue folders or digitally on your computer.<br>
+Let's be honest: sorting documents is painful, no matter if you try it with analogue folders or digitally on your computer.

 Putting letters in different filing folders might help you to find your documents if needed.
 But it is a time consuming process, which ended (in my case) in a huge amount of unsorted letters on my desk.